 It is necessary, then, to understand the social representations in which people with DM2 are anchored and the social identities that underlie them.
 With this intention, Amorim et al[22,23] investigated the identity representations of users with DM2 of a basic health unit, located in Belo Horizonte, Brazil.
 From the guiding question: "what comes to mind when I speak, I am diabetic", the speeches were categorized and interpreted by the technique of content analysis and theories of social representation and social identity.
-As a result of this research, some people with DM2 studied are considered normal, others accept the disease, there are those who are dissatisfied and others lead a life with difficulty.
+As a result of this research, some people with DM2 studied are considered normal, others accept the disease, there are those who are dissatisfied, and others lead a life with difficulty.
 The "normal" participants coexist with illness in a positive way and minimize the impact of DM2 on their identity when they experience the process of normalization of illness and care, in which the changes and adaptations required to the treatment become routine and are incorporated into daily life.
 Participants who "accept the disease" do not ideally accept their chronic illness.
 The ideal acceptance of a disease consists of a psychological state in which the illness is part of the perception of reality and is not perceived as a factor that limits the person.
 The unfavorable attitudes of the "non-conforming" participants, the information about the risks of the disease and the image of danger that they elaborate on the illness, help to understand the sense that the participants attribute to the "diabetic being".
 Participants who think that they "have a life fraught with difficulties" face obstacles in taking care of themselves, culminating in negative feelings and attitudes about the disease.
 It is possible that people with "distressed" DM2, not feeling confident about the future and facing adversity, do not make sustained efforts to achieve their goals, neglecting self-control and self-care.
-Thus, the obstacles faced by participants who think they are "accepting the disease, think they are " discontented " and" have difficulties " when they put into practice self-care, especially in relation to food, should be understood by the team that works in primary health care, biomedical logic[22,23].
+Thus, the obstacles faced by participants who think they are "accepting the disease, think they are " discontented " and “have difficulties " when they put into practice self-care, especially in relation to food, should be understood by the team that works in primary health care, biomedical logic[22,23].

 The social representations about the feeding of these people with DM2 were investigated.
 Some respondents indicated that the person with DM2 should eat healthy.
-Others relied on the quality of food, representing it as "eating vegetables and fruits," and "avoiding sweets."
+Others relied on the quality of food, representing it as "eating vegetables and fruits" and "avoiding sweets."
 There are still those whose speech was based on eating little, worrying about the quantities of food eaten.
 There are those who represented eating as not eating too much, focusing on the frequency of feeding, as they consider that breaking down the food in many meals is not appropriate.
 Others focused their speech on selective food intake, specifically those that do not harm the body.
 Finally, others considered that food does not imply following a specific diet[24,25].

 In analyzing the social representations of the diet of people with DM2 as they represent their identity and its implications for glycemic control, it was found that adequate HbA1c values of the participants considered to be "normal" are adequate and are related to the actions of self-care, allowing to infer about the effectiveness of feeding.
-Proper nutrition improves insulin resistance, decreases the levels of plasma glucose, waist circumference and improved metabolic visceral fat profile of triglycerides and cholesterol.
-People who think they have a normal life represent eating in the categories eating healthy, eating reduced, eating vegetables and fruits and divert from sweets[26].
+Proper nutrition improves insulin resistance, decreases the levels of plasma glucose and waist circumference, and improves metabolic visceral fat profile of triglycerides and cholesterol.
+People who think they have a normal life represent eating in the categories eating healthy, eating reduced, eating vegetables and fruits, and divert from sweets[26].